Providing tax representation, income tax return preparation, and tax consulting services nationwide as well as internationally.

 I highly recommend you research any individual or firm BEFORE you commit to having them represent you in your IRS, FTB or other state tax agency audit, collection, or administrative appeal matter.
 You can delegate authority to have someone represent you.
 However, you are solely responsible for your IRS, FTB, or other state income or employment tax liability.

 The Better Business Bureau and Business Consumer Alliance are two sources worth checking out.
 This is a link to my BBB profile.
 Be aware that many large firms have a high turnover of employees.
 Being shuffled among employees can be a frustrating and time-consuming experience for clients.
-Further, it can frustrate the IRS or State employees.
+Further, the changing of representatives during an audit or collection proceeding can frustrate the IRS or State employees.

 Accessibility.

 Local clients can meet with me in my Santa Clarita office.
-I may be available to meet at their residences for local (relative to Santa Clarita) clients with mobility restrictions.
+For clients with mobility restrictions, I may be available to meet at their residences for local (relative to Santa Clarita).
 Clients appreciate my accessibility and the fact that they ALWAYS have me assisting or representing them in their tax audit, collection, or appeals case, never a junior employee.

-As mentioned before, time is of the essence when dealing with tax issues.
+Please remember that time is of the essence when dealing with tax issues.
 Please call or email me promptly when you receive an IRS or state agency tax notice or letter.
 We need sufficient time to determine a course of action and to submit an effective and timely response.
+We are looking forward to providing you with the IRS tax help needed to get your tax controversy resolved.

 Santa Clarita tax help IRS tax help FTB tax help Santa Clarita tax assistance IRS audit help IRS collection help Los Angeles tax help Pasadena tax help tax return preparation tax consultation enrolled agent santa clarita